yusing/go-proxy/next-release.md

 #### How to setup

-1. Agent server generates CA cert, SSL certificate and Client certificate on first run.
+Prerequisites:

+- GoDoxy main server must be running

+1. Create a directory for agent server, cd into it
+2. Copy `agent.compose.yml` into the directory
+3. Modify `agent.compose.yml` to set `REGISTRATION_ALLOWED_HOSTS`
+4. Run `docker-compose up -d` to start agent
-2. Follow the output on screen to run `godoxy new-agent <ip>:<port> ...` on GoDoxy main server to store generated certs
+5. Follow instructions on screen to run command on GoDoxy main server
-3. Add config output to GoDoxy main server in `config.yml` under `providers.agents`
+6. Add config output to GoDoxy main server in `config.yml` under `providers.agents`
    ```yaml
    providers:
      agents: